apocalypticartcollective/eft/_drafts/2025-03-06-Isolation-Five.md

 ---
 layout: post
-title: 13 Isolation - Five
+title: 'Episode 14: Isolation Five'
-category: Isolation
 ---

 ## A Seat in the Bow is Dangerous